TEN7 Contractor Quick Start Guide

 - Do you have standups?
 Am I supposed to attend?

 Standups happen daily, at 9:30am CT.
 If you can attend, great!
-If not, that’s ok too — as long as you’re clear on your priorities each day.
+If not, that’s ok too.
+Either way, we ask that you please post your priorities each day in our #standup Slack channel.

 - Does TEN7 have a Brand and House Style Guide?